vincenthz/typed-chronicles/content/2021-01-17-cryptoxide-performance.md

-web-applications when this use case was in its infancy; rust-crypto was an interesting starting point, as all the algorithms were written in pure rust, and it was also easier to construct something than the exploded version which would have required lots of more time to port.
+web-applications when this use case was in its infancy; rust-crypto was an interesting starting point, as all the algorithms were written in pure rust, and it was also easier to construct something than the exploded version which would have required lots more time to port.

 Many other cryptographic packages are now wasm friendly also.